Yashsharma12345/csoc-23-GameDev-week-1/Readme.md

+Intro to Game Dev Workshop timing: 6th June 7-8 pm.
+Workshop recording will be uploaded here.

 So you have to recreate the following game along with some changes.
 A gameplay clip is given for your reference.

 https://user-images.githubusercontent.com/87766488/175813515-858ad13c-3dcc-4b34-9f0e-ca69d0938683.mp4